-To be issued identification, a station operating in the maritime mobile service must hold a radio licence, unless it is exempt from licensing under section 15.2 of the Radiocommunication Regulations.
+To be issued identification, a station operating in the MMS must hold a radio licence, unless it is exempt from licensing under section 15.2 of the Radiocommunication Regulations.

 There are two main types of identities: the maritime mobile service identity (MMSI) and the maritime identity (MI).